 Also lending a positive buzz I was a fan of the FCU Fact Checkers shorts from director Dan Beers who also headed up Premature.

 A jaded Japanese woman discovers a hidden copy of Fargo (1996) on VHS, believing it to be a treasure map indicating the location of a large case of money.

 Love, love, love the idea of a woman from Japan believing that the missing satchel of money in Fargo is real and seeking to find it.
 I'm actively trying to lower my sky-high expectations to insure I don't hurt what I'm hoping to be a magical viewing experience.

 Not Rated | 85 min | Comedy, Fantasy, Sci-Fi

-A man's attempts to construct the ultimate romantic weekend backfire when his quest for perfection traps his lover in an infinite loop.
+A man's attempt to construct the ultimate romantic weekend backfires when his quest for perfection traps his lover in an infinite loop.

 5. Born to Fly: Elizabeth Streb vs. Gravity (2014)

 Not Rated | 82 min | Documentary, Action, Biography

 Elizabeth Streb vs. Gravity takes us on an exhilarating journey with choreographer Elizabeth Streb - pushing the boundaries between action and art and daring us to join Streb and her dancers in pursuit of human flight.

 OK - here I'm cheating as I've had a chance to preview this one and look forward to others seeing it.